 Relationship Building: Personal Emails Allowed me to Foster the Relationship

-Seer gave me a great first impression and provided background information about the interviewer.
+Seer gave me a great first impression and provided background on the interviewer.

 If you’ve ever had a conversation with a hiring manager, you know it can be difficult to get to know each other, especially in a remote world.
 Knowing exactly who is looking at your LinkedIn or resume ensures you don’t miss out on a great relationship.